zubinchopra/portaldocs/portal-sdk/generated/portalfx-accessibility.md

 ## Testing for accessibility

 * **High-contrast**
-  IE or Firefox with Windows in High Contrast Mode Black on White.
+  Native support for IE/Edge with Windows High Contrast Mode (WHCM).
-	_**NOTE:** Chrome does not support High Contrast natively, and extensions apply filters that are not properly accessible._
+  Other browsers do not support WHCM natively, and neither other OS system, therefore a custom theme is provided in the settings pane of the portal.
+	_**NOTE:** The custom theme is a good approximation of WCHM behavior and can be used to quickly verify your compliance.
+To properly verify though, please use High Contrast settings option 2 with Edge._

 * **Screen reader**
   Either combination of NVDA/Firefox or Narrator/Edge